HumanAgainstMachine/WindowsLab/README.md

 A ***lab administrator*** usually has to perform the same operations on each computer like creating a new local account, setting a new password, restarting all computers, etc.

-***Windows Lab Admin*** module enables the administrator to perform those operations only once from his computer for every computer inside the lab.
+***WinLabAdmin*** module enables the administrator to perform those operations only once from his computer for every computer inside the lab.

 I use this module to administer the ***school computer labs*** where I work as an IT assistant.